 Throughout the various episode’s listeners will hear from a number of health professionals: Alexandra van Luijken developmental psychologist; Zuleima Violenus- Salmon neuropsychologist; Carmencita Chemont, health care psychologist; Stephanie Haseth, child and adolescent psychologist; Miranda Veltman, health care psychologist; Sanne Gruijters health care psychologist; Joyce Zwanenburg Pedagogue; Caroline van Oost, health care psychologist; Honey Sheridan, board certified behavior analyst; Henriette Scheurs-van Mil, Orthopedagogue.

 Public Service Announcements after the Hurricane(s)

 Shortly after the hurricane a Public Service Announcement (PSA) was recorded by APAP.
 Maybe you heard it on the radio and/or saw it on our Facebook page.
 Our goal was to inform the community of St. Maarten during the recovery process to take good care of themselves.
 Awareness of the psychological effects of being in this situation is the start point, in our opinion, to be able to prevent psychological problems where possible.
 We ask you to listen to the message and share it where possible!

 Second PSA (movieclip):

-In the last few weeks some news items and articles concerning the psychological well being of the people on St. Maarten after the hurricane have been aired and published.
-For example one of our members was interviewed for a documentary program from the Netherlands (Zembla) that was recently aired.
-You can watch this TV-program here:
+In the last few weeks some news items and articles concerning the psycholoigcal well being of the people on St. Maarten after the hurricane have been aired and published.
+For example one of our members was interviewed for a documentary program from the Netherlands (Zembla).
+You can watch this here: